Chis517/README-generator/generatedREADME.md

   * [Questions](#questions)

 ## Installation
-package 1
+test 1

 ## Usage
-install the test package 1
+install test 1

 ## Contributing
-test-a collab-1
+test a

 ## License
 MIT

 ## Test
-Test example
+This is the test example

 ## Questions
 If you have any questions, you can reach me through the following.